 The Sugar Bears have some summer practice and camp requirements.
-They average five 2-hour practices each week during football and basketball seasons, with additional practices for Nationals.
-Practice schedule may vary, and all practices are mandatory.
+They average four 2.5-hour practices each week during football and basketball seasons, with additional practices for Nationals.
+Practice schedule may vary semester to semester, and all practices are mandatory.

 Can I tryout for Sugar Bears without attending the tryouts (for example: by sending in a video)?